20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 Use Case #2: Discover brand mentions

-Want to find people who have mentioned your brand?
-It’s a good idea to know who is mentioning and/or linking to your site, so that you can build relationships with those people and get even more mentions and links in the future.
+Want to find sites that have mentioned your brand?
+It’s a good idea to know who is mentioning and/or linking to your site.
+You can then build relationships with those companies and improve your link-building strategy.

-First, you’ll want to add any different names for your brand into your query (with all possible spellings or misspellings), using the “OR” operator in between each.
-For example, “OptinMonster OR “Optin Monster””.
+First, you’ll want to add any different names for your brand into your search query, including any possible spellings or misspellings.
+Use the “OR” operator in between each.
+For example, “OptinMonster OR ‘Optin Monster.’”

-Then, you’ll need to use the minus sign to exclude your own properties from the search results.
-For example, “-site:optinmonster.com -site:wpbeginner.com”.
-You may also want to exclude social sites, such as, “-site:twitter.com -site:facebook.com -site:youtube.com”
+Then, you’ll use the minus sign to exclude your own properties from the search results.
+For example, I can use “-site:optinmonster.com -site:wpbeginner.com.”
+You may also want to exclude social media sites, such as “-site:twitter.com -site:facebook.com -linkedin.com -site:youtube.com -site:instagram.com -site:reddit.com”

 Now we can create an alert with this search result, so we can receive emails about new brand mentions!

 To create an alert, first go to google.com/alerts.
-Then, type in your search query.
+Then, paste in your search query.

 searchoperators-28

-Enter your email and click on the blue button to create your alert.
+Enter your email and click the Create Alert button.

 That’s it!
-Now you’ll be notified of any new brand mentions by email, so you can build valuable relationships and backlinks.
+You’ll now be emailed when a new brand mention occurs so you can build valuable relationships and backlinks.

-Want to find the definition of something?
+Want to find the definition of a specific term?
 Simply use the “define:” search operator.

 searchoperators-14

-This is useful for doing research on a specific topic for a blog post.
-Or, you may use it for competitor research to see who comes up in the results for a specific definition that you want to rank for.
+This is useful for researching a topic for a blog post.
+Or, you may use it for competitor research to see whose page ranks for the definition you want to rank for.

 Want to find a specific filetype with your keyword?
 Use the “filetype:” operator, followed by the type of file you are looking for (e.g. “PDF”).